 By sharing knowledge and being made aware of treatments being offered elsewhere, patients are approaching their own doctors with a different attitude.
 No longer willing to simply accept what they are being told, hospitals are finding patients wanting to take a more active role in their own treatment and challenging why they are not being offered what is available in other parts of the country.

 Individuals with access to social media groups can become much better informed but problems can sometimes occur, particularly as in most cases there is no professional medical input, simply contributions from patients.
-For this reason, some hospitals are opting to take a more proactive approach on the subject of social media and establishing their own presence on Twitter, YouTube and Facebook to name but a few.
+For this reason, some hospitals are opting to take a more proactive approach on the subject of social media and establishing their own presence on Twitter, YouTube, and Facebook to name but a few.

-The medical profession is beginning to recognise that social media has an extremely valuable role to play in helping patients to contribute not just to their treatment but to their overall healthcare, and the best way to do this is to help them to stay informed.
+The medical profession is beginning to recognize that social media has an extremely valuable role to play in helping patients to contribute not just to their treatment but to their overall healthcare, and the best way to do this is to help them to stay informed.

-But whilst providing resources, information and updates can be very helpful and have a positive impact on a hospital’s efficiency by empowering patients, there also remains the opportunity to advertise services.
+But whilst providing resources, information, and updates can be very helpful and have a positive impact on a hospital’s efficiency by empowering patients, there also remains the opportunity to advertise services.

 Some studies have revealed that patients use social media as a way of deciding which hospital to be treated in, with more than four out of ten admitting they are influenced by what their fellow online users have to say.
 Hospitals are therefore using these channels as a means of showing off their facilities and reaching patients who might be unsure about where to go for treatment.

 Social media has the capacity to exert a significant influence over hospitals by providing access to information for patients, helping them to play a far more active role in their treatment.
-However, by allowing patients to share experiences and opinions, it also can contribute to where individuals choose to go for treatment.
-For this reason, an increasing number of hospitals are now fully embracing social media as an integral part of their marketing, with some even employing full time social media teams.
+However, allowing patients to share experiences and opinions, it also can contribute to where individuals choose to go for treatment.
+For this reason, an increasing number of hospitals are now fully embracing social media as an integral part of their marketing, with some even employing full-time social media teams.
 Social media can be used for advertising jobs in hospitals as well.